skip to content

 Cambridge Institute for Sustainability Leadership (CISL)

-Qi joined CISL in August 2025 as a Research Associate, where he works on developing transformative, actionable, policy-oriented insights to support a sustainable future for aviation.
+Dr Qi Song is The King’s Global Sustainability Fellow in Climate Risk in Aviation, supported by Heathrow Airport.
+Qi joined CISL in August 2025 as a Research Associate, where he works on developing transformative, actionable, policy-oriented insights to support a sustainable future for aviation, in close collaboration with the Aviation Impact Accelerator and the Whittle Laboratory.
 Passionate about fostering interdisciplinary dialogues, Qi’s work explores the transformative potential of sustainable innovation in shaping societies that are not only more prosperous, but also ecologically sound and socially inclusive.

-Qi holds a PhD in Science and Technology Policy Studies (fully funded by ERC) from University of Sussex Science Policy Research Unit (SPRU).
+Qi holds a PhD in Science and Technology Policy Studies (fully funded by ERC) from the University of Sussex Science Policy Research Unit (SPRU).
 Prior to his PhD, he completed a master’s degree at SPRU as a Geoffrey Oldham Scholar, following undergraduate studies at the Central University of Finance and Economics in Beijing.
 In addition, he was a visiting scholar at Tsinghua University in Beijing (2022) and at Fraunhofer ISI in Karlsruhe (2023).

 Biography